ShprAlex/SproutLife/README.md

 Sprout Life is exciting because presents a truly open ended model for genetic evolution.
 As far as I'm aware, most genetic algorithms work on a fixed set of parameters.
 The machine can optimize parameter values, but it can't really create something new.
 In the case of GOL and Sprout Life, part of the code is embedded in the body of the pattern/organism.
 The bigger the organism the bigger the code, allowing it to grow to an unbounded complexity.

 It is collective behavior, not just individual fitness, that is the driver for evolution within Sprout Life.
 Cellular automata patterns are sensitive to disruption.
-In order for an organism to succeed it needs to be a good neighbor to it's offspring, parents, and relatives.
+In order for an organism to succeed it needs to be a good neighbor to its offspring, parents, and relatives.

 A better model of collective evolution is a rich source of metaphor.
 Beyond biology, there are strong parallels between the success of genes, and the success of ideas in the startup world which I'm a part of by day.
 Potentially even phenomena like political revolutions or the boom and bust cycles of the stock market can have light shed on them by looking at what happens to the population as a new capability is discovered.

 ### Seeds that Sprout - the key idea

 ![Seed Sprout Illustration](https://github.com/ShprAlex/SproutLife/blob/master/resources/images/SeedSproutIllustration.png)

+- **Cell** - Cells are "on" coordinates on the grid of [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) (GOL).
+"Off" coordinates on the grid are not considered cells, and are simply empty.
+At every cycle, the game updates which cells are on the board.
+Existing cells can stay alive, produce new cells in adjacent squares, or die.

 - **Seed** - A seed is a collection of cells that we replace with a new cells.
 A static 2x2 block pattern is a natural choice for a seed, because lots of these blocks are produced during a typical game.
 Other small patterns work just as well, and better in some cases.